A finiteness result for $p$-adic families of Bianchi modular forms: Algebraic criterion

-If, in addition to that, $\phi$ is irreducible and passes through the origin then $\phi(X,Y)=(X+1)^N-(Y+1)$ for some $N\in\IZ_p$. \end{enumerate} \end{prop} This, together with our previous considerations, yields the main result of this section: \begin{theorem} Let $F$ be an imaginary quadratic field with ring of integers $\calO_F$ and $p$ a prime split in $\calO_F$.
+\end{prop} This, together with our previous considerations, yields the main result of this section: \begin{theorem} Let $F$ be an imaginary quadratic field of class number one and $p$ a prime split in the ring of integers $\calO_F$.
 Let $\varphi$ be a cuspidal automorphic form on $\GL(2)$ over $F$ (nearly) ordinary at $p$ of cohomological type.
 Let $\calH$ denote the cuspidal (nearly) ordinary $p$-adic family containing $\varphi$.
-Normalize the $\Lambda$-module structure so that $\pi$ corresponds to $X=Y=0$ on $\Lambda\cong \IZ_p[[X,Y]]$.
-Then the component $D$ of the support of $\calH$ in $\Lambda$ passing through $\varphi$ either: \begin{enumerate} \item contains the diagonal $X=Y$ or \item contains finitely many points that give rise to classical automorphic forms or \item contains finitely many points $P_{k,\zeta,\zeta'}$ with weight $k$ different from $\varphi$ but an infinite collection of points with the same weight as $\varphi$ ($k_\varphi=0$ in $\Lambda$ with this normalization) and varying non-parallel $p$-power nebentypus characters.
-Moreover, there is some $N\in \IZ_p$ such that $D$ contains $P_{0,\zeta,\zeta^N}$ (or $P_{0,\zeta^N,\zeta}$) for all $\zeta\in \mu_{p^\infty}$. \end{enumerate} \end{theorem} \begin{proof} The component $D$ has codimension one in $\Lambda$ and by Corollary \ref{cor:charpow} let $\phi$ denote its characteristic power series.
-We have that $\phi$ passes through the origin and may as well assume $\phi$ is irreducible.
-Therefore, by Proposition \ref{prop:twovark}, if $\phi$ vanishes along infinitely many points $P_{k,\zeta,\zeta'}$ that give rise to classical automorphic forms then $\phi$ either vanishes along the diagonal or is a unit multiple of $(X+1)^N-(Y+1)$ for some $N\in \IZ_p$ and up to swapping $X$ and $Y$.
-The result follows. \end{proof} We deal with the set of special points of Proposition \ref{prop:twovark} as follows: assume the weights $k$ in $\Sigma$ are becoming arbitrarily small $p$-adically.
-Then the points $((1+p)^{k}\zeta-1,(1+p)^{k}\zeta'-1))$ are converging $p$-adically toward $(\zeta-1,\zeta'-1)$, which are precisely the coordinates of torsion points on the formal multiplicative group $\widehat{\IG}_m^2$.
-For these formal multiplicative groups, we have shown a $p$-adic formal analogue of the multiplicative Manin--Mumford statement (see e.g., \cite{MR0190146}) holds, implying that subschemes that approach infinitely many torsion points must contain a translate of a formal subtorus.
-More precisely, we use the following special case of \cite[Theorem 1.3]{Serban:2016aa}: \begin{prop} Write $A=\calO[[X,Y]]/(\phi)$ for some nonzero $\phi\in \calO[[X,Y]]$.
-There exists in $\Spf(A)$ a finite union $\calT$ of translates of proper formal subtori by torsion points of $\widehat{\IG}_m^2$ and a constant $C_\phi$ depending only on $\phi$ and the choice of $p$-adic absolute value such that
+Normalize the $\Lambda$-module structure so that $\varphi$ corresponds to $X=Y=0$ on $\Lambda\cong \calO[[X,Y]]$.
+Then the component $D$ of the support of $\calH$ in $\Lambda$ passing through $\varphi$ either: \begin{enumerate} \item contains the diagonal $X=Y$ or \item contains only finitely many points that give rise to classical automorphic forms or \item contains only finitely many points $P_{k,\zeta,\zeta'}$ with weight $k$ different from the weight of $\varphi$ but an infinite collection of points with the same weight as $\varphi$ ($k_\varphi=0$ in $\Lambda$ with this normalization) and varying non-parallel $p$-power nebentypus characters.
+Moreover, there is some $N\in \IZ_p$ such that $D$ contains $P_{0,\zeta,\zeta^N}$ (or $P_{0,\zeta^N,\zeta}$) for every $\zeta\in \mu_{p^\infty}$. \end{enumerate} \end{theorem} \begin{proof} The support of $\calH$ has pure codimension one in $\Lambda$ and by Corollary \ref{cor:charpow} the family has a characteristic power series.
+By our assumptions on $D$ it suffices to consider its irreducible factor $\phi$ passing through the origin.
+By Proposition \ref{prop:twovark}, if $\phi$ vanishes along infinitely many points $P_{k,\zeta,\zeta'}$ that give rise to classical cuspidal automorphic forms, then $\phi$ either vanishes along the diagonal or is a unit multiple of $(X+1)^N-(Y+1)$ for some $N\in \IZ_p$ and up to swapping $X$ and $Y$.
+The result follows. \end{proof} \begin{remark} The assumption on the class number is not necessary in Theorem \ref{thm:mainalgebraic}.
+However we have not given a detailed proof in the general case to simplify exposition.
+It is easy to see that, since the cohomology of the relevant locally symmetric spaces as in Remark \ref{rem:simplify} decomposes into $h_F$ pieces, modulo a suitable character of the class group studying the Hecke eigensystems amounts to studying them on each component.
+Since Hida's codimension one results are established also for $B\neq M_2(F)$ and Corollary \ref{cor:charpow} remains valid one may again apply the rigidity results of Proposition \ref{prop:twovark} to each of the finitely many components of the locally symmetric space and establish a more general result along the lines of Theorem \ref{thm:mainalgebraic}.